 VisionCoders is a new eighth-grade computer science course being developed by IDRA in partnership with Texas A&M University–San Antonio and 12 schools in seven Bexar County school districts.
 In this course, middle school students who are in at-risk situations will become software designers who create educational games for prekindergarten, kindergarten and first-grade students.
 This field-initiated, research-based program is funded by the U.S. Department of Education.

 Ten high school students from across Texas are providing their insights about equity in education and advocacy.
-Since our founding 49 years ago, IDRA has remained committed to prioritizing students in our decision-making.
-We selected these 10 student leaders who now form IDRA’s inaugural 2022 Youth Advisory Board.
+Since our founding 50 years ago, IDRA has remained committed to prioritizing students in our decision-making.
+We selected these 10 student leaders who formed IDRA’s inaugural 2022 Youth Advisory Board.

 IDRA’s Youth Leadership Now is an in-school program where eighth-grade students considered high-need will tutor K-1st grade students.
 The middle schools also will be mentored by teachers who will help them prepare to transition into high school.
 IDRA is partnering with Texas Education Service Center (ESC), Region 19 for this project that integrates IDRA’s intergenerational family leadership model, Education CAFE, to engage families and YLN tutors in action equity projects.
 This field-initiated, research-based program is funded by the U.S. Department of Education and will begin its pilot year in 2023-24.

 IDRA works with student advocates to inform our work and to elevate their voices as they call for safe and welcoming schools that prepare them for college and a strong future.